opennextjs/opennextjs-aws/README.md

 This feature is currently **experimental** and needs to be opted into.
 It can significantly decrease the server function's cold start time.
 Once it is thoroughly tested and its stability is confirmed, it will be enabled by default.

+#### Reusing same bucket for asset and cache

+Typically, asset files are uploaded to the root of the bucket.
+However, you might want to store them in a subfolder of the bucket, for instance, when:

+- using a pre-existing bucket; or
+- storing both assets and cache files in the same bucket.

+If you choose to upload asset files to a subfolder (ie. "assets"), be sure to:

+- Set the `BUCKET_KEY_PREFIX` environment variable for the image optimization function to `assets`.
+- Set the "origin path" for the CloudFront S3 origin to `assets`.

+Similarly, if you decide to upload cache files to a subfolder (ie. "cache"), be sure to:

+- Set the `CACHE_BUCKET_KEY_PREFIX` environment variable for the server function to `cache`.

 #### Debug mode

 OpenNext can be executed in debug mode for bug tracking purposes.